 These two land developers/builders we travelled with were extremely stressed out.
 They were getting their footing inspected, and concrete was poured in the ground.
 Perhaps the most worrying part was they hadn’t even begun to research roofing installation, replacement, and repairs yet.
 Yikes!

 Of course, they have got to beat the weather or else their project could be delayed by a few months.

 On top of these usual construction problems, they are trying to weigh the options to sell these new builds or keep them as rental properties.
+It’s a very important decision to make, so it should be done with a lot of care and thought.
+It would definitely take the pressure off selling it anyway.
+Do you know how much work that will entail?
+I’d rather not think about it, to be honest.
 Personally, I would find it really hard to sell a home I had put so much time and love into.
-In fact, I’ve been in contact with randy jeffcoat builders in order to work out how feasible it would be for us to have our own custom home.
-We would certainly be keeping it!

 Here’re the high-level analysis they should pay attention to.